matttrent/matttrent.com/src/reading.md

 ## Recently finished

+- __Cameron Davidson-Pilon,__ [Bayesian Methods for Hackers](http://amzn.to/2kyFu8v).
+Started it and immediately switched to [Doing Bayesian Data Analysis](http://amzn.to/2ofEY0g) for more depth.
+I find this book best as a tutorial for [PyMC3](https://pymc-devs.github.io/pymc3/).
+- __James Gliek,__ [Genius: The Life and Science of Richard Feynman](http://amzn.to/2rfi4MQ).
+Doesn't play up his persona as much as [Surely You're Joking](http://amzn.to/2qNdbZN) but covers the history and implications of his physics well.
+I didn't find a whole lot new in it, but I've already read most other books on Feynman and his area.
 - __Chris Bellamy,__ [Absolute War](http://amzn.to/2ohqjmn).
 First in what I imagine will be many books about the Eastern Front of WWII{{#sidenote "absolutewar"}}I highly recommend Dan Carlin's [Ghosts of the Ostfront](http://www.dancarlin.com/product/hardcore-history-ghosts-ostfront-series/) series, if you're at all curious.{{/sidenote}}.
 The book focused on military operations and the logistics of those movements, and vignettes of the major characters.
 While I didn't want the book to be overwhelmed with stories from the front, I found the book glossed over it to a surprising degree.
 If you skim too fast, you could miss a million deaths.
 - __Kim Zetter,__ [Countdown to Zero Day](http://amzn.to/2qnEMhZ).
 The story behind Stuxnet, sabotage of the Iranian nuclear program and the vulnerability of infrastructure in the coming age of cyber-warfare.
 The future is scary.
 - __Richard Rhodes,__ [The Making of the Atomic Bomb](http://amzn.to/2qtaARX).
 Absolutely fascinating history of the making of one of the most amazing (and horrifying) scientific and technological achievements of humanity.
 Rhodes does a stellar job of weaving the stories of the science, the people, the philosophy, the politics and the logistics.
 Will read again.